 When searching for a brief summary description of BWH, the following description appears in all official press releases and statements:

 Brigham and Women's Hospital (BWH) is a 793-bed nonprofit teaching affiliate of Harvard Medical School and a founding member of Partners HealthCare.
 BWH has more than 3.5 million annual patient visits and nearly 46,000 inpatient stays, is the largest birthing center in Massachusetts and employs nearly 15,000 people.
 The Brigham’s medical preeminence dates back to 1832, and today that rich history in clinical care is coupled with its national leadership in patient care, quality improvement and patient safety initiatives, and its dedication to research, innovation, community engagement and educating and training the next generation of health care professionals.
 Through investigation and discovery conducted at its Brigham Research Institute (BRI), BWH is an international leader in basic, clinical and translational research on human diseases, more than 1,000 physician-investigators and renowned biomedical scientists and faculty supported by nearly $650 million in funding.
 For the last 25 years, BWH ranked second in research funding from the National Institutes of Health (NIH) among independent hospitals.
 BWH continually pushes the boundaries of medicine, including building on its legacy in transplantation by performing a partial face transplant in 2009 and the nation’s first full face transplant in 2011.
-BWH is also home to major landmark epidemiologic population studies, including the Nurses' and Physicians' Health Studies and the Women's Health Initiative as well as the TIMI Study Group, one of the premier cardiovascular clinical trials group.
+BWH is also home to major landmark epidemiologic population studies, including the Nurses' and Physicians' Health Studies, the Women's Health Initiative as well as the TIMI Study Group, one of the premier cardiovascular clinical trials group.
 For more information, resources and to follow us on social media, please visit BWH’s online newsroom.

 This page was last modified on 4/14/2015